Graphics: Paint and Animation Software Every Amiga Owner Should Have It!

 The other of the slightly older HAM-only paint programs.
 Essentially very similar to Photon Paint but has some quirky bits as well as some excellent unique feature s, but overall is left behind by the two newer HAM packages.

-Very excellent HAM paint and animation program , but unlike Deluxe Paint IV it is HAM-only.
+Very excellent HAM paint and animation program, but unlike Deluxe Paint IV it is HAM-only.
 Its main unique feature (from Photon Paint) is the ability to wrap a brush onto a ‘solid’ shape with proper lighting.
 Good, but could suffer from DPaint ‘s dominance.

-Everything that goes for Express Paint goes for this one too, because it is actually more or less the same thing.
+Everything that goes for Express Paint goes for this one too because it is actually more or less the same thing.
 We’ve seen this one on sale as cheap as £3, so it makes a really viable alternative to a Public Domain program.

 Disney’s The Animation Studio

 As you would expect from anything with Disney’s name, this is very high-quality indeed.
-Designed especially for coloured-in line-drawings, so you’ ll need to be able to draw.
+Designed especially for colored-in line-drawings, so you’ ll need to be able to draw.
 32-colour is not too limiting because each frame can have a separate palette.

 Aegis Graphics Starter Kit